 Longing for more value out of your visit to Vietnam?
-With the belief that there is no better way of receiving than giving first, we write you a guide of how to support local communities when visiting Vietnam.
+With the belief that there is no better way of receiving than giving first, we write you a guide on how to support local communities when visiting Vietnam.
 You don’t have to go to any great lengths in order to assume the responsibility, though, it takes only simple, individual actions to achieve positive outcomes.

 Support the local businesses when visiting Vietnam

-Tourism provides a large income for most Vietnamese provinces, especially in rural areas.
-By supporting local businesses, shopping in local markets, for example, you can increase the substantial development of Vietnam’s tourism and economy.
-The more visitors make use of local services, the better the quality is enhanced.
+Tourism provides a large income for most Vietnamese provinces, especially rural ones.
+By supporting local businesses, and shopping in local markets, for example, you can increase the substantial development of Vietnam’s tourism and economy.
+The more visitors use local services, the better the quality is enhanced.
 Furthermore, getting to know the locals can offer the best experience you can ask for on your trip.
 Here are a few ways you can help the local economies.

 Souvenirs are a good reminder of places you’ve been to.
 Vietnam has plenty of traditional handicraft villages, and their products are of incredible finesse.
 Buying these plays a crucial in promoting the local cultures and traditional businesses.

 Vietnam has many traditional handicraft villages

 Put aside the agony of poor trip planning by hiring a local tour guide.
 They can know exactly where to go and what you should do for the most unique experience.
-This is the perfect way of how to support local communities when visiting Vietnam carefree.
+This is the perfect way how to support local communities when visiting Vietnam carefree.

-A local tour guide adds the fun to a memorable experience
+A local tour guide adds fun to a memorable experience

 Go off the beaten track with the help of a local tour guide